stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 The Oracle module provides the Terra blockchain with an up-to-date and accurate price feed of exchange rates of Luna against various Terra pegs so that the [Market](dev-spec-market.md) may provide fair exchanges between Terra<>Terra currency pairs, as well as Terra<>Luna.

-Should the system fail to gain an accurate measure of Luna price, a small set of arbitrageurs could profit at the cost of the entire network.

 As price information is extrinsic to the blockchain, the Terra network relies on validators to provide price information by regularly submitting a vote for what they believe to be the current price during a periodic price-update interval (the `VotePeriod`).

 ## Voting Procedure

-The Oracle module obtains consensus on the exchange rate of Luna by requiring all members of the validator set to submit a vote for Luna price for every [`VotePeriod`](#voteperiod).
+For every [`VotePeriod`](#voteperiod) the Oracle module obtains consensus on the exchange rate of Luna against a subset of Terra denominations $ D \in W $ [`Whitelist`](#whitelist) by requiring all members of the validator set to submit a vote for Luna price before the end of the interval.

 Validators must first pre-commit to a price, then in the subsequent `VotePeriod` submit and reveal their price alongside a proof that they had pre-commited at that price.
 This scheme forces the voter to commit to a submission before knowing the votes of others and thereby reduces centralization and free-rider risk in the Oracle.

 * Let $$\{ P_1, P_2, \cdots, P_n \}$$ be a set of time intervals, each of duration [`params.VotePeriod`](#voteperiod)(currently set to 30 seconds).
 Within the span of each $P_i$, validators must submit two messages:

   * A [`MsgExchangeRatePrevote`](#submit-a-prevote-msgexchangerateprevote), containing the SHA256 hash of the exchange rate of Luna with respect to a Terra peg.
-For example, in order to support swaps for Terra currencies pegged to KRW, USD, SDR, three prevotes must be submitted: one vote for each of ULUNA<>UKRW, ULUNA<>UUSD, and ULUNA<>USDR.
+A separate prevote must be submitted for each different denomination to report Luna price on.

   * A [`MsgExchangeRateVote`](#vote-for-exchange-rate-of-luna-msgexchangeratevote), containing the salt used to create the hash for the prevote submitted in the previous interval $P_{i-1}$.